dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-DataMatrixDetails.md

 **Return Value**

-The column count of the barcode.
+An integer representing the column count of the barcode.

 ### getDataRegionRows

-Get the row count of the barcode data region.
+Returns the number of rows of the data region within the Data Matrix barcode.
+Data regions are subdivisions of a Data Matrix barcode where data is stored.

 ```java
 int getDataRegionRows();